D-Jeffrey/gedcom-to-visualmap/README.md

 ---

 ## Family Migration Flow
 Using a Sankey format display the migration flow visualizually revealing the people movement patterns.
 Aggregating flows to show: "How many people moved FROM location A TO location B?".
-It is summaried at the City, Country and Continent level.
+Using the events from the person's record, a Sankey flow is created and combine with other like records for time and from/to.
+It is summaried at the City, State/Province/Subdivision, Country and Continent level into a HTML file.

+Using Soundex to match simlar names, added Labels to the flow lines and specify how many lines will be rendering.
+It is suggested to use no more then 1000 movements.
+A good limit is 250.

 ![img](docs/img/family-migration.gif)
+---

+## Image Caching
+If you use a service such which serves your photos as part of the GEDCOM export it uses web links back to them, then you can use the Image Caching function to down any of the photos into a directory (or the same directory as the GED file).
 ---

 ### Configuration Options